namankhare/code-ite/README.md

 - `cd client`
 - `npm install`
-- If you want to run at https:// use run as `npm dev` else use `npm start `
+- If you want to run at https:// use run as `yarn dev` else use `npm start `

 ## Setup Environment (Server)